-For example, intense flavored cheeses such as Extra Sharp Cheddar cheese, blue cheeses and Goudas match well with a bold pinot noir or cabernet.
-Mild cheeses like Cabot’s Mild Cheddar or a goat cheese pair great with a round, mellow Merlot.
-A fresh and fruity Chardonnay is a heavenly match for milder cheese varieties, enhancing the creaminess of a mild Cheddar or Colby Jack cheese, with just the right whisper of sweet.
+Intense flavored cheeses such as Extra Sharp Cheddar cheese, blue cheeses and goudas match well with a bold Pinot noir or Cabernet.
+Mild cheeses or a goat cheese pair great with a round, mellow Merlot.
+A fresh and fruity Chardonnay is a match for milder cheese varieties, enhancing the creaminess of a mild Cheddar or Colby Jack cheese, with just the right whisper of sweet.

 For instance, the pleasant bitterness of English Pale Ale—the British idea of perfect balance of malt and hops—is a beautiful complement to Extra Sharp Cheddar roasted potatoes.
 Roast wedges of potatoes with olive oil, rosemary and coarse salt; top with shredded Cheddar and serve with grape tomatoes.

 Cheddar Fact #8

 Cabot produces many cheeses that contain zero (0) grams of lactose, including Cheddar, Light Cheddar, Monterey Jack, Pepper Jack and Muenster.

 The removal of lactose occurs naturally during the cheese making process.
 Please look for the Lactose-Free icon on the packaging of your favorite Cabot cheese products to be sure they are naturally lactose-free.

 Dairy Fact #10